Swami Ramdas: Anandashram, Kanhangad: 1931-1963

 A new ashram, also called 'Anandashram,' was established in Kanhangad by Swami Ramdas's devotees on 15 May 1931.
 This would be Swami Ramdas's main abode for the rest of his life.
 The Ashram continues its work of helping local people and spreading Swami Ramdas's message of universal love and service.

 Around 1950, another ashram named 'Ramdas Ashram' was founded in Swami Ramdas's honour by Gunvantrai T. Kamdar in Bhavnagar, Gujarat.
 Until he stopped travelling due to poor health, Swami Ramdas spent a couple of months here every year; during the rest of the year, this Ashram hosted other famous saints.

 In 1954, Swami Ramdas went on a world tour, visiting Europe, the United States, and East and South-East Asia.
 His book World Is God (1955) offers an account of this trip.
 World Is God forms the third and last instalment of Swami Ramdas's autobiography, the other two being In Quest of God (1925) and In the Vision of God (1935).

-In World Is God, Swami Ramdas gives an eloquent description of his state at the time:
+In World Is God, Swami Ramdas gives a description of his state at the time:

 Ramdas’ life has no future, as it has transcended time and space.
 It has nothing new to achieve or attain.
 It is one with Cosmic Reality.
 Birth and death have nothing to do with it.
 Eternal stillness and eternal movement are its centre and circumference—the centre fixed in eternity and circumference encompassing infinity; boundless existence reduced to a point and a point expanded beyond all conceivable limitations. … Thus Ramdas’ life is resounding with the music of Eternity.
 Its sweet strain is never-ending.
 It is a divine symphony of sublime serenity, calmness and peace that is ineffable, harmonised with spontaneous activity embodying the spirit of Universal Love and Service.
 Waves and waves of Bliss rise from it to dance on the bosom of Satchidanand and lose themselves within itself.
 Its creation is destruction, its beginning its own end.
 A resonant Silence!
 That is Ramdas!

-Swami Ramdas passed away on 25 July 1963.
+Swami Ramdas died on 25 July 1963.
 A shrine, or samadhi mandir, was constructed at his cremation site within Anandashram.

-Swami Ramdas' well-known disciples include Mataji Krishnabai, Swami Satchidananda, Swami Muktananda, and Yogi Ramsuratkumar.
-He also profoundly influenced many other spiritual seekers including the musician and writer Dilip Kumar Roy, the American mystic Mildred Hamilton, Maurice Frydman aka Swami Bharatananda, and Swami Chidananda Saraswati of the Divine Life Society.
+Swami Ramdas' known disciples include Mataji Krishnabai, Swami Satchidananda, Swami Muktananda, and Yogi Ramsuratkumar.
+He also influenced many other spiritual seekers including the musician and writer Dilip Kumar Roy, the American mystic Mildred Hamilton, Maurice Frydman aka Swami Bharatananda, and Swami Chidananda Saraswati of the Divine Life Society.